Bailey’s Irish Cream Cheesecake

 To make the ganache, add room temperature cream and chocolate to a small pot and warm it slightly over medium-low heat.
 Remember chocolate melts at 86F so it won’t take long.
 You don’t want the ganache too warm, just spreadable.

 Pour a good dollop of the ganache over the center of the cheesecake and spread it in a circular motion with the back of a large spoon working from the center to the edges.
-Let the ganache drip over the sides.
+Let the ganache drip over the sides then smooth them out with the spatula.
 You can serve after the ganache cools a bit, but I find cooling it overnight in the refrigerator works best.

 Portioning the cheesecake should be done with a long slicing knife.
 Warm the blade well under hot running water and make a cut across the entire cheesecake in a downward motion the pulling the blade back through the cake, wipe the blade clean and re-warm it for the next cuts.
 If you don’t warm the blade the ganache will crack.

 Now, you will have ganache left over.
 Not a lot, but some.
 So take this opportunity to make chocolate truffles by adding more chocolate to the ganache.
-Add one ounce at a time, constantly scraping the sides of the pot with a silicon spatula until the ganache starts to get stiff.
+Add just a little at a time, one ounce, constantly scraping the sides of the pot with a silicone spatula until the ganache starts to get stiff.
 Keep the heat on but move the pot on and off the burner to control the temperature.
 For a bit more flavor add a few drops of orange oil.
-You can also add a bit of kosher salt to jack the chocolate taste up a tad.
+You can also add a touch of kosher salt to jack the chocolate taste up a tad.
 Crazy but true.

 Now, go ahead and make the Bailey’s Irish Cream Cheesecake.
 You’ll love it!